-I am Marie-Joelle, I am French-Canadian, originally from Montreal.
-I have just moved to San Francisco after 9 years living in New York City.
-I love to take photos, I love to write, I love to meet people and most of all, I love to travel and discover new cities.
+Hello!
+My name is Marie-Joelle, and I am a French-Canadian from Montreal.
+I have recently moved to San Francisco after living in New York City for almost a decade.
+I love taking photos, writing, and meeting new people, but most of all, I love to travel and discover new cities.

 Currently, I reside in San Francisco where I am a Content Communications Manager at Pinterest, a visual discovery platform that enables inspiration.
-Previously, I worked with the Quebecor Media Group from 2009 until 2015 as a multimedia correspondent, providing print and television reporting, photography, video editing, and content development in both French and English languages, with a primary focus on the US market.
-My coverage of unfolding events included major news stories such as Hurricane Sandy, the Ferguson riots, the Sandy Hook school shootings, the reelection of Barack Obama in Chicago, and the Boston Marathon bombing.
-I also wrote many entertainment features and have had the pleasure to interview celebrities like Yoko Ono, Tony Bennett, Johnny Hallyday, Candace Bushnell, Alicia Keys, Larry King and Moby.
+Previously, I worked with the Quebecor Media Group, a Canadian media agency.
+At QMG, I was a multimedia correspondent, where I provided print/television reporting, photography, video editing, and content development in both French and English languages, with a focus on the US market.
+My coverage of unfolding events included major news stories such as Hurricane Sandy, the Ferguson riots, the Sandy Hook school shootings, the re-election of Barack Obama, and the Boston Marathon bombing.
+In addition, I have written numerous entertainment features and have had the pleasure to interview celebrities like Yoko Ono, Tony Bennett, Johnny Hallyday, Candace Bushnell, Alicia Keys, Larry King, and Moby.

-One of my 2015 highlights has been the completion and publication of my guidebook, 300 Reasons to Love New York, sold in Canada, the United States, France, Belgium, Italy and Switzerland.
+One of my career highlights has been the completion and publication of my guidebook, 300 Reasons to Love New York, which enjoys sales in the US, Canada, and abroad.
 I leveraged my background in content development, journalism, and photography to create an innovative and graphically intriguing alternative to the typical travel book.
 The response to it was so positive, that I wrote my second guidebook, 300 Reasons to Love San Francisco, and the concept was turned into a travel series.
 I currently serve as the Creative Director for the “300 Reasons to Love…” guidebooks and I’m proud that the portfolio now includes other cities by amazing writers/explorers: Paris, Montreal, London and Havana (Note: Toronto and Mexico City are coming soon!).